bibleexchange/courses/book-of-romans/003_practical/chapter-16-thoughts.md

 Corinth which reads “Erastus, commissioner for public works, laid this pavement at his own expense.”
 37. Quartus - male - brother of Tertius - see above.

-In addition to the named/unnamed above there are 6 groups mentioned:
+## In addition to the named/unnamed above there are 6 groups mentioned:

 1. The church in Priscilla and Aquila’s home
 2. The household of Aristobulus
 3. The household of Narcissus
 4. The brethren with the 5 Greek guys
 5. The saints with Philologus and company
-6. The whole church in Corith
+6. The whole church in Corinth

-General accounting of those listed:
+## General accounting of those listed:

 Number of women: 9
 Number of men: 28
 Number of people in Rome: 29 / male = 20 / female = 9